 On days when your heart is breaking, phone a friend for an intervention, and have them remind you of all the reasons you left.

-2. Allow yourself to go through the stages.
+2. Allow yourself to go through the grief stages.

 Ending a relationship is almost like experiencing a death.
-You must go through the stages of grief and emotions in order to heal.
+You must go through the stages of grief to get to the stages of emotional healing.

 If you are feeling emotionally frozen right now, that's okay.
 Just be with that for a while.
 You can't force yourself to feel, and eventually, your feelings will return.